 Keyera's Alberta operations are also subject to several programs designed to mitigate the cost to the public of abandoning and reclaiming facilities under the jurisdiction of the AER.
 Pursuant to a program commonly referred to as the "Orphan Well Fund", holders of AER licenses for facilities that are not covered under the LFP, are required to pay an annual levy to assist in funding the clean-up of orphan facilities.
 At the Keyera facilities that are required to pay the levy, it is treated as an operating cost.
-In addition, the AER requires all licensees to complete prescribed monthly asset-to-liability ratio testing for all licensed facilities (other than pipelines).
+In addition, the AER requires all licensees to complete prescribed monthly asset-to-liability ratio testing for all licenseed facilities (other than pipelines or related infrastructure).
 Licensees that do not pass the asset-to-liability ratio test are required to provide the AER with a deposit.
 As of the date hereof, Keyera has an asset-to-liability ratio greater than that required by the AER and has not been required to provide a security deposit.

 British Columbia has also implemented a Liability Management Rating program similar to Alberta that includes midstream operators, such as Keyera.
-Given that operations at the Caribou gas plant were suspended in December 2015, Keyera may have to post security under this program in 2016.
+Given that operations at the Caribou gas plant were suspended in December 2015, Keyera posted security under this program in 2016 and will have the full liability secured in Q1 2017.